rdowinton/doc.scrapinghub.com/portia.rst

 A spider is a crawler for a particular website.
 The configuration of a spider is split into three sections:

-    * **Initialize**
+    * **Initialization**
     * **Crawling**
     * **Extraction**

-The **Initialize** section is used to set up the spider when it's first launched.
+The **Initialization** section is used to set up the spider when it's first launched.
 Here you can define the start URLs and login credentials.

 The **Crawling** section is used to configure how the spider will behave when it encounters URLs.
 You can choose how links are followed and whether to respect `nofollow <http://en.wikipedia.org/wiki/nofollow>`_.
 You can visualise the effects of the crawling rules using the **Overlay blocked links** option; this will highlight links that will be followed in green, and links that won't be followed in red.